Matt-Li94/DAFLFQA/README.md

 The running results with higher SROCC and PLCC and lower RMSE indicate that the network has better performance.
 The script will also output a KROCC metric, which is no longer in use and thus not included in the comparison.

-Due to the existence of the output buffer, since the script is not output in real time, please wait patiently for a while after running it.
+Due to the existence of the output buffer, so the script is not output in real time, please wait patiently for a while after running it.
 You will then obtain the same result as in Table 2 of the paper.